Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Background and Motivation

 In the past decade, automated code translation approaches have developed from traditional rule-based and statistical machine translation \cite{fse13statisticalcodetranslation} to neural-model-based methods to automatically learn diverse and complex translation patterns across PLs \cite{Tree-to-tree, TransCoder, transcoder-ct, multiplatform-1, ase23ctstudysjtu}.
 Recently, LLMs pre-trained on massive code corpora demonstrate superior capabilities in code translation \cite{fse24llmtranslation,fse25alphatrans,icse24translationllmsurvey}.
-These works mainly focus on a code-to-code translation approach, i.e., directly converting the original program in $L_s$ to the translated program in $L_t$ in an integrated step.
+These works mainly focus on a direct one-step code-to-code translation approach, i.e., directly converting the original program in $L_s$ to the translated program in $L_t$ in an integrated step.
 However, LLMs may struggle to precisely capture and replicate the semantics of the original program in another PL in a single step, leading to incorrect translations \cite{icse24translationllmsurvey}.
-To mitigate the gap between source and target PLs, \citet{icse25intertrans} explored transitive translation via an intermediate PL, but they still focus on code-to-code translation and fail to handle certain translation tasks.
-In this study, we explore an alternative code translation approach by emulating human semantic translation in natural language translation \cite{newmark1981semantictranslation}, which explicitly conducts code understanding by generating pseudocode as an intermediate step to interpret code intent and logic to facilitate translation.
+To mitigate the gap between source and target PLs, \citet{icse25intertrans} explored transitive translation via an intermediate PL, i.e., chaining two code-to-code translations.
+But they still fail to handle certain translation tasks.
+In this study, we explore an alternative code translation approach by emulating human semantic translation in natural language translation \cite{newmark1981semantictranslation}, which explicitly conducts code interpretation by generating pseudocode as an intermediate step to understand code intent and logic to facilitate translation.